I am David Smyth.

 In 1999, I qualified with the Diploma in Counselling from the University of East Anglia with a training firmly established in the Person-Centred Therapy tradition.
 Soon after completing my initial training, I set up my own practice and this has continued to develop and mature.

-I am an Accredited Member of the British Association of Counselling and Psychotherapy and registered with the United Kingdom Register of Counsellors.
-It is an essential component of my Accreditation that I complete a programme of continuing professional development each year.
+I am a member of the National Counselling Society and registered with the United Kingdom Register of Counsellors.
+It is an essential component of my membership that I complete a programme of continuing professional development each year.
 I am also required to have firmly in place, arrangements for the supervision of my clinical practice.

 Upon gaining my initial qualification as a Person-Centred Therapist, I decided to allocate part of my work to providing counselling therapy for children and young people.
 I undertook further training in child psychotherapy and play therapy to complete the Diploma in Practice-based Play Therapy (2007).